 Logbook loans

-If you have bad credit, logbook loans allow you to use your car as security against a loan – protecting the lender from losing money in the event you default on the loan.
+If you have bad credit, logbook loans allow you to use your car as security against a loan – protecting the lender from losing money if you default on the loan.

-With logbook loans, you’ll legally sign over ownership of your car for the duration of your loan.
-Although you’ll still be able to use your car, the lender will be able to repossess it without a court order if you fall behind on your repayments.
+With logbook loans, you legally sign over ownership of your car for your loan’s duration.
+You can still use your car, and the lender cannot repossess it without a court order if you fall behind on your repayments.

-The risk of losing your vehicle plus the high interest rates attached to logbook loans are two reasons why you should look at other borrowing options first.
+The risk of losing your vehicle plus the high interest rates attached to logbook loans are 2 reasons to look at other borrowing options first.

 Warning: late repayments can cause you serious money problems.
 See our debt help guides.